 - How will we know if the cancer has come back?

-It’s possible that life-saving treatments may have affected the patient in ways that will not go away.
-For some people, long-term effects mean permanent life changes, so that they cannot go back to the life they had before treatment.
+It’s possible that life-saving treatments may have affected the patient in ways that won’t ever go away.
+For some people, long-term effects mean permanent life changes, so that they can’t go back to the life they had before treatment.
 It’s normal for the patient and sometimes loved ones to grieve whatever might have been lost due to treatment.
 Accepting these losses can take time for both the patient and caregiver.

 This can be a very demanding situation for a caregiver.
-You are helping the patient as he or she gets treatment, so there are ongoing side effects and frequent appointments to deal with.
-The difference is that this time, you don’t really know how long this will last.
+You’re helping the patient as he or she gets treatment, so there are ongoing side effects and frequent appointments to deal with.
+The difference is that in this case, you don’t really know how long it will last.
 Living with this uncertainty can be an extra challenge.

 When treatment stops helping – what then?